hanhanwu/Basic_But_Useful/RA_command_lines.md

     * `keras_applications >= 1.0.5`,
     * `keras_preprocessing >= 1.0.3`
 * Install XGBoost
-  * `anaconda search -t conda xgboost`, this one is just to show what you can install through conda on difference OS and python verison
+  * `anaconda search -t conda xgboost`, this one is just to show what you can install through conda on different OS and python verison
   * `conda install -c anaconda py-xgboost`, you can choose this one or other versions
 * Load Spacy "en" model
-  * Run your terminal as admin, tyen type in the terminal `python -m spacy download en`
+  * <b>Run your terminal as admin</b>, type type in the terminal `python -m spacy download en`
+    * Make sure you have already installed spacy by running `pip install spacy`
+    * The reason to run as admin is to create a shortcut link for "en"
 * Install Pytorch
   * `conda install pytorch torchvision cuda91 -c pytorch`
 ### Windows Basic Commands
 * List all files in current directory: `dir`
 * Print out current path on windows: `cd` or `chdir`
 * Show hidden files on current location: `dir /ah`
+* Remove a folder
+  * `rmdir my_folder` is to remove an empty folder
+  * `rmdir /s my_folder` is to remove an unempty folder
 * How to use `git` in windows terminal
   * Just download it and install: https://gitforwindows.org/
   * You don't have to config your username/email, just type `git clone [URL]`, and you can download the package.